ABout the Organization

 Newcomers are encouraged to jump right in for a free class with our beginners.

 Indy Hula is available to perform at public functions or private parties, in small or large groups.
 We have several experienced performers and are confident we can meet the needs of your group.
+Please note that as of 8/15/19, we are on hiatus from performing and not accepting any new requests for bookings.

 Please contact us for more information regarding performances.